Chelsea news: N'Golo Kante Kante leaves Blues' pre-season training camp for knee injury treatment | Goal.com

 A statement on the club's official website said: "N’Golo Kante has travelled back to the UK to continue his rehabilitation for an injury connected to the knee problem he sustained at the end of last season."

+The France international is expected to miss the Blues' upcoming friendly match against Barcelona on Tuesday as a result of the treatment.

-More positively for the Blues, Kepa Arrizabalaga and Tammy Abraham returned to training with the group after returning from illness.
+More positively for the Blues, Kepa Arrizabalaga and Tammy Abraham returned to training with the group after recovering from illness.

 More to follow...